yjmorales/assistive_tech_manager/README.md

 Clone the project via `git` or copy it via `ftp`.
 Also copy it directly on a filesystem.

-`git clone git@github.com:yjmorales/assistive_tech_manager.git`
+1. `git clone git@github.com:yjmorales/assistive_tech_manager.git`

-`cd Path/To/assistive_tech_manager` Go to the web app directory.
+2. `cd Path/To/assistive_tech_manager` Go to the web app directory.

-`composer install` Install dependencies.
+3. `composer install` Install dependencies.

+4. Migrate database.

+Before create the tables it's required to update the .env file by changing updating the following variable:

+> DATABASE_URL="mysql://root:admin@127.0.0.1:3318/assistive_tech_manager"

-`php bin/console doctrine:migrations:migrate`
+Then execute the migration: `php bin/console doctrine:migrations:migrate`

+Rollback the variable to its initial value
+> DATABASE_URL="mysql://root:admin@db:3306/assistive_tech_manager?serverVersion=8.0"

-`npm install` Install packages.
+5. `npm install` Install packages.

-`gulp run` Execute tasks to prepare the files the web app use.
+6. `gulp run` Execute tasks to prepare the files the web app use.

 ## To run it locally via Docker.